Pontiac Fiero: 1986

 A fastback bodystyle would be offered for the Fiero GT from the 1986 model year.

-The 1986 Fiero arrived on September 12, 1985, however, the GT model was not originally listed.
+The 1986 Fiero arrived on September 12, 1985; however, the GT model was not originally listed.
 The previous year's GT became the 1986 SE.
 The 1986 GT was delayed until January 3, 1986.
-This was the first time the fastback roofline was offered, sometimes referred to as a "1986½" model, as the new fastback body restyle was not yet ready for release at the start of the model year.
+This was the first time the fastback roofline was offered, sometimes referred to as a "1986 ½" model, as the new fastback body restyle was not yet ready for release at the start of the model year.
 Though originally conceived by Pontiac insiders as a new model, possibly called the "GTP" or "GTU," it has been said that GM management at the time felt that using "GTP" or "GTU" suggested a racing car, an image they did not want to promote.

-Individuals present at the unveiling of the new fastback roof style, in February 1984, at GM's Arizona test track, actually thought it was a new Corvette at first.
+Individuals present for the February 1984 unveiling of the new fastback roof style at GM's Arizona test track at first believed it was actually a new model of the Corvette.
 The Muncie/Getrag 5-speed transaxle, which did not arrive until June 1986, became the standard transaxle in V6 models.
 Models equipped with the four-cylinder engine received minor changes.
-Standard wheels were now 14-inch and the SE receives the GT's aerodynamic front end and rear spoiler.
+They now came equipped standard with 14-inch wheels, with the SE also adopting the GT's aerodynamic front end and rear spoiler.
 Stereo speakers were now mounted in the sail panels instead of the headrests.
-The new Performance Sound System includes a 5 1/4-inch subwoofer with an amplifier.
+The new Performance Sound System included a 5 ¼-inch subwoofer with an amplifier.
 Red and Light Gray Metallic colors were dropped in favour of Light Gold Metallic (M56), Silver Metallic (M16) and Bright Red (M81).
-The clutch hydraulic systems were redesigned with new master and slave cylinders and the optional air conditioner gets a lighter compressor and condenser.
+The clutch hydraulic systems were redesigned with new master and slave cylinders and the optional air conditioner received a lighter compressor and condenser.